michelesr/mike-wow-addon/doc/source/premade_macros.rst

 Premade macro commands
 **********************

-.. index:: Premade macro commands
+.. index:: single: Premade macro commands

 This one are premade macros script, that i wrote to simplify even more commands for some macro.